PoorUt/Double_derivative_Visualizer/README.md

 # Double_derivative_Visualizer
-Visualize the first and second derivative of any function
+Visualize the first and second derivative of any function.
+Also, see critical points.